ShotaMiyazaki94/microjax/docs/_sources/index.rst.txt

 ====================================

 ``microJAX`` is a GPU-aware, auto-differentiable microlensing toolkit built on top of JAX.
-The library combines fast multipole approximations with adaptive inverse-ray contour integration to deliver accurate magnifications and gradients for binary and triple lens systems.
+The library combines a GPU-optimized image-centered inverse-ray shooting method and JAX-enabled XLA-acceralation to deliver fast and accurate magnifications and gradients for binary and triple lens systems.

 Highlights
 ----------

-- **Accelerated finite sources** – image-centred ray shooting with CUDA-ready batching.
+- **Accelerated finite sources** – image-centred inverse-ray shooting (ICRS) with CUDA-ready batching.
-- **Differentiable everywhere** – gradients flow through polynomial solvers and contour integrators for use in HMC/VI workflows.
+- **Differentiable everywhere** – gradients flow through polynomial solvers and ICIRS for use in HMC/VI workflows.
 - **Trajectory utilities** – helpers for parallax, limb darkening, and custom source motion.
 - **Composable likelihoods** – analytic marginalisation utilities for fast